International Day of Democracy: 2010s

-The theme for 2015 was "Space for Civil Society".
+The theme for International Day of Democracy 2015 was "Space for Civil Society".

-2016

-The theme for 2016 was Democracy and the 2030 agenda for sustainable development.
+The theme for International Day of Democracy 2016 was "Democracy and the 2030 Agenda for Sustainable Development".

-2017

-The theme for 2017 was "Democracy and Conflict Prevention".
+The theme for International Day of Democracy 2017 was "Democracy and Conflict Prevention".

-2018

-The theme for 2018's observance was "Democracy under Strain: Solutions for a Changing World".
+The theme for International Day of Democracy 2018 was "Democracy under Strain: Solutions for a Changing World".
 Coinciding with the 70th anniversary of the Universal Declaration of Human Rights, the Day is also an opportunity to highlight the values of freedom and respect for human rights as essential elements of democracy.

-2019

-The 2019 theme for democracy day was "participation".
+The theme for International Day of Democracy 2019 was "Inclusion and Participation as Foundations of Democracy".
 "This year's International Day of Democracy is an opportunity to recall that democracy is about people.
 Democracy is built on inclusion, equal treatment and participation—and it is a fundamental building block for peace, sustainable development, and human rights."

-2020
+2020s

 The theme for International Day of Democracy 2020 was "COVID-19: A Spotlight on Democracy".

-2021

 The theme for International Day of Democracy 2021 was "Strengthening democratic resilience in the face of future crises".

-2022

-The theme for International Day of Democracy 2022 is "Protecting Press Freedom for Democracy".
+The theme for International Day of Democracy 2022 was "Protecting Press Freedom for Democracy".

+The theme for International Day of Democracy 2023 was "Empowering the next generation".

+The theme for International Day of Democracy 2024 was "Navigating AI for Governance and Citizen Engagement".

+The theme for International Day of Democracy 2025 was "From Voice to Action".